rd2play/FilteredDistortionFX/README.md

 This is a JUCE C++ implementation of some algorithms I came up with.

-As a guitar player, I use(d) many different overdrive/distortion pedals.
-One day, thinking about distortion, genius struck!

-No, it didn't...
-I did wonder though how it would sound to distort only certain frequency range(s), instead of the entire frequency range of the electric guitar.
+It distorts only certain frequency range(s), instead of the entire frequency range of the electric guitar.

-Technically it could be argued that it's a revolutionary idea, because I'm not aware of a pedal or plugin that does this.
-However, many revolutionary ideas struggle to lead to a revolutionary outcome, and outcomes are what really matter.

 The usable frequency range of the electric guitar is between more or less 100 Hz and 8000 Hz.
 With this plugin, the output is clean, except for, say, a few hundred Hz above and below 800 Hz (Q factor, center frequency and gain are adjustable).
 I implemented three such adjustable frequency bands.

 Why even try this?
 For one, because I was genuinely curious how it would sound.
 Secondly, because DSP makes it easy (compared to analog).
-Lastly, because I enjoy a lot working on and experimenting with DSP.

-Ok, the proof is in the pudding, how does it sound?
-Well, let's just say that this revolutionary idea won't take over the audio world.
-Other than that, it's a matter of taste.

-However, I'm very happy with the DSP part.
+How does it sound?
+At this point, not bad and not great.
+It most likely needs some additional filtering to eliminate aliasing distortion.

 Each of the three adjustable frequency bands implements an IIR bandpass filter.
-The samples in this bandpass range get substracted from the input, gain is applied to them and then they are added back to the input.
+The samples in this bandpass range get substracted from the input and distortion is applied to them.
+(TO DO: After this step, it needs the additional filtering to get rid of aliasing distortion).
+In the next step, this substracted and distorted range of samples gets added add back in.
 This achieves the goal of having an output with a certain frequency range distorted and everything above and below that range remains clean/unaffected.

-High Q factor (approaching 10) and high gain lead to unpleasant oscillation or "ringing".
-This is a phenomenon that also occurs in the analog world under similar circumstances.
-Proceed with caution!

 The gain formulas are from the book <a href="https://www.amazon.com/Designing-Audio-Effect-Plugins-C/dp/1138591939/ref=sr_1_1?crid=33QAQWW40DDF3&keywords=will+pirkle&qid=1686975397&sprefix=will+pirkle%2Caps%2C158&sr=8-1&ufe=app_do%3Aamzn1.fos.006c50ae-5d4c-4777-9bc0-4513d670b6bc">Designing Audio Effect Plugins in C++: For AAX, AU, and VST3 with DSP Theory 2nd Edition</a>, by Will Pirkle.
 More precisely, the formulas are from his "Addendum_A19_Pirkle_v1.0.pdf", which I included in the repository.
 This is a fantastic treatise on digitally modeling the complex behavior of tubes in a guitar amplifier.